delcroip/glpi_plugin_openmedis/dev_lesson_learned.md

 ### other schema

-<AssetClass>Type is a std class expected by some reports
+<AssetClass>Type is a std class expected by some reports, alias works when the class have a differnet name

 ## component